syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Customization

-You can customize the [`ErrorBarSeries`] with the following style properties.
+You can customize the [`SFErrorBarSeries`] with the following style properties.

 * [`HorizontalLineStyle`] – used to customizes the appearance of horizontal error bar line.
 * [`VerticalLineStyle`] – used to customizes the appearance of vertical error error line.